Shaw Local

 WGMC said it has set an ambitious goal for 2026 of 10,000 service engagements and encounters aimed at improving the health and quality of life of its community members experiencing crisis and poverty with person-centered care, speed and measurable effectiveness.

-WGMC said in the news release that their initiative reflects a belief that compassion, urgency and evidence must drive its work ahead, especially since the House Resolution funding bill “threatens critical public health infrastructure.”
+WGMC said in the release that their initiative reflects a belief that compassion, urgency and evidence must drive its work ahead, especially since the House Resolution funding bill “threatens critical public health infrastructure.”

 WGMC’s Health Equity Institute students are studying the public health implications and have requested a meeting with U.S. Rep. Darin LaHood, R-Dunlap.